jubishop/tony/README.md

 ### Rendering partials

 `Tony::Slim` provides a way to render partials which allows you to pass local variables into the partial.
-Specify your partials directory with a `partials: 'partials'` parameter.
-Then, if you called `==partial(:my_template, some_var: 'value')` in a slim file the file `partials/my_template.slim` would be rendered and the variable `some_var` would be available inside.
+Specify your partials directory with a `partials: 'my_partials'` parameter.
+Then, if you called `==partial(:my_template, some_var: 'some_value')` inside a slim view, the file `my_partials/my_template.slim` would be rendered and the variable `some_var` would be available for reference inside the partial.

 ### [Tony::AssetTagHelper](https://github.com/jubishop/tony/blob/master/lib/tony/asset_tag_helper.rb)